János Konrád

 Konrád was part of the Hungarian water polo team which won the bronze medal in the 1960 tournament.
 He played one match and scored one goal.
 He also participated in the 100 metre backstroke competition but was eliminated in the first round.
 Four years later he was a member of the Hungarian team which won the gold medal in the 1964 Olympic tournament.
 He played all six matches and scored two goals.
 At the 1968 Games he won his second bronze medal with the Hungarian team.
 He played all eight matches and scored three goals.
-On 26 November 2014 he died at the age of 73.